conan-io/conan-io.github.io/_posts/2026-04-27-Introducing-conan-py-build.markdown

   broad compiler and OS matrix.
 - **Binary caching.** Compiled dependencies are reused across builds, Python versions, and CI runs, rebuilt only when settings change.
-- **Profiles and lockfiles.** The same Conan profiles your team uses for C/C++ work apply to the wheel build, and lockfiles pin revisions of every transitive dependency so developer and CI builds resolve the same graph.
+- **Profiles and lockfiles.** Profiles pick the wheel's build flavor (compiler, C++ standard, dependency options), and lockfiles pin the graph for reproducible builds.
 - **Shared library handling.** Runtime dependencies from Conan are deployed next to the extension module and RPATH patched on Linux and macOS.s